-During the academic year 2021/2022, this support has continued.
-Ruth Cumberland (emotional well-being teacher) continues to work closely with class teachers, SENDco and DSLs to provide support for those children identified as having a need.
-This support is monitored alongside attendance, attainment and progress to ensure it is having a positive impact in enabling children to attend school and make progress.
+During the last academic year 2021/2022, this support continued.
+Ruth Cumberland (emotional well-being teacher) continued to work closely with class teachers, SENDco and DSLs to provide support for those children identified as having a need.
+This support was monitored along-side attendance, attainment and progress to ensure it was having a positive impact in enabling children to attend school and make progress.